Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 - Be aware of policies for moving or sharing the data.
 	- Speak with your advisor.
 - Avoid logging in to secure spaces using untrusted computers or networks.
-	- Such as cafés.
+	- Such as café wifi.
-- Make sure physical storage media in locked room or safe
+- Make sure physical storage media are in a locked room or safe
 	- Lock up your computer or hard drives when they are not in use.
 	- Servers managed by the university or third parties should also be located in secure rooms.
 - Use strong passwords and be careful with your login credentials.